MagnusS/Java-BloomFilter/README.md

 Changes
 -------
 ### 1.0
 * Improved the speed of the add() and contains()-methods.
-The speed increase is around 4-5 times on my computer,, but the actual increase may vary from system to system.
+The speed increase is around 4-5 times on my computer, but the actual increase may vary from system to system.
 * Added benchmark code to test future code optimizations.
 * Fixed a bug in add() where numberOfAddedElements was incorrectly increased twice when adding other elements than byte-arrays.
 Updated test.
 * Moved project to Github